nRF24/CircuitPython_nRF24L01/docs/core_api/basic_api.rst

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.open_tx_pipe

-    :param bytearray,bytes address: The virtual address of the receiving nRF24L01.
+    :param address: The virtual address of the receiving nRF24L01.
 The address specified here must match the address set to one of the RX data pipes of the receiving nRF24L01.
 The existing address can be altered by writing a bytearray with a length less than 5.
 The nRF24L01 will use the first `address_length` number of bytes for the